stoogoff/parchment/src/aletheiansoc/008-the-tale-of-petherham-hall.md

 “Yes.
 All the things Father brought back went into trunks.”
 Albert folded his arms.
 He was sweating slightly.
 Unconsciously, again, his hand came up to fiddle with his collar button.

-“Look...” he began.
+“Look…” he began.
 “I know there's something going on here.
 Mother hasn't spoken to Lord Havelock in years, and now she's invited him back to the house.
 What does she think he and Uncle Bill can do that a doctor can't?
 Why not just take Georgie out of the house to somewhere safe?
 Before something bad happens to him?”

 Julia pursed her lips.